 Diplomas are issued after completion of all graduation requirements has been verified.
 Diplomas will be issued in the name of record at the time the diploma is awarded.
-For information on obtaining your diploma or certificate of achievement, please contact the Evaluations Office on campus.
+For information on obtaining your diploma or certificate of achievement, or a duplicate copy, please contact the Evaluations Office on campus.